Food Hygiene & Safety

 Bacteria growth is one of the major reasons behind food going bad.
 Many bacteria can cause food-borne diseases.
 Let’s discuss some of these in alphabetical order.

 Bacillus cereus bacteria belong to the bacilli bacterial family.
-They can be found in a wide range of foods and proliferate rapidly at room temperature.
+You’ll find them in a wide range of foods, proliferating rapidly at room temperature.
 So prepared dishes and leftovers are at risk of contamination by this bacteria.